awatson1978/MSIB32500/lectures/lecture2.md

 - The European Bioinformatics Institute _(EBI)_ in the UK currently stores **20 petabytes of data** and back-ups about genes, proteins and small molecules.
 - The Genomics Data Commons initiative _(GDC)_ at the University of Chicago, **currently host 5.42 petabytes of data and 87.96 Terabytes of RAM).** See the GDC's infrastructure statistics at: (https://gdc-portal.nci.nih.gov)

+Homework: Read the Nature technology feature article 'Biology: The big challenges of big data' (by Vivien Marx) and submit and e-mail with your thoughs, comments.